-In this French grammar lesson we will learn about devoir conjugation in the present tense.
+In this French grammar lesson, you will learn about devoir conjugation in the present tense.

 In this lesson you will learn about: